 The most important thing to remember when opting for silky foods is that you will need to add a bit more sweeteners since these options don’t have natural sweetness like a banana.
 To get the right amount of sweetness, make sure to taste-test your recipe as you go.

-Remember that you shouldn’t use plain greek yogurt if your recipe calls for lemon juice, buttermilk, or vinegar.
+Remember that you shouldn’t use plain Greek yogurt if your recipe calls for lemon juice, buttermilk, or vinegar.
 The combination does not tend to mix well and may have adverse effects on your final product.

 4. Pureed Beans

 If you’re feeling a little daring, why not give pureed beans a go?
-Certainly, this isn’t an idea that is on most people’s to-do list.
+Certainly, this isn’t an idea that is on most people’s to-do lists.
 But if it’s not, you might be missing out.
 After all, black bean brownies and cakes are some of the richest treats you may ever taste.